Algorithms with Constructible Network Architecture

 )

-Also, it’s possible to create custom error functions.
-Error function should have two mandatory arguments.
+Also, it’s possible to create custom loss functions.
+Loss function should have two mandatory arguments, namely expected and predicted values.

 from neupy import algorithms, layers